Nain-007sh/sheikh/README.md

 # sheikh
-this is my first repo on github
+this is my first repo on github<br>
+and am trying my best to learn it